 The gemshorn appears in a few iconographical specimens, notably in the woodcuts of the Heidelberger Totentanz (Dance of Death) from 1488.
 These woodcuts depict a personification of Death playing or holding various musical instruments, including the lute, bray harp, shawm, tromba marina, bagpipe, psaltery, and more.
 One woodcut clearly depicts a gemshorn with the window (the rectangular hole near the mouthpiece) visible, and this instrument is played at the wide end, as expected for a gemshorn.
 Although the illustration lacks finger-holes, this depiction places the earliest recorded date for the gemshorn at 1488.
 This illustration is unique in that it shows the gemshorn without finger-holes.

-Virdung (1511) depicts the gemshorn with 4 finger-holes.
-Although the presence of 4 finger-holes rather than 8 does not necessarily reduce the compass of the instrument compared to a 9- or 8-holed instrument, it is worth noting that the difference in finger-holes did not significantly limit its range.
+Virdung (1511) depicts the gemshorn with four finger-holes.
+Although the presence of four finger-holes rather than eight does not necessarily reduce the compass of the instrument compared to a nine- or eight-holed instrument, it is worth noting that the difference in finger-holes did not significantly limit its range.

 The gemshorn was also depicted in Dürer’s Prayerbook for Emperor Maximilian (1515), further cementing its place in the late medieval to Renaissance musical landscape.